reduxdj/dr_queue/MIDDLEWARE.md

 app.use(Logger)
 ```

-Then setup your logging configuration to support the redisClients and redisPublishers.
+Then setup your logging configuration to support the Redis clients and Redis publishers.
 (See [Logging](https://github.com/reduxdj/dr_queue/blob/master/LOGGING.md))